-You can’t eliminate employee turnover completely, but it's becoming easier to manage your business against it.
+You can’t eliminate employee turnover, but it's becoming easier to thwart.
 Really...?
 Despite employed millennials hopping around more than people in an 80's workout video, you say?
 Yes, really.
 And it's all in the engagement digital tooling that will help you keep up.

 How much does employee turnover cost?